 Mobility of talent

-Recognise the importance of mobility of talent and reinstate the two-year post-study visa for international students, extend the current youth mobility scheme to include EU citizens and create an improved 90-day business visitor visa.
+Recognise the importance of mobility of talent and reinstate the two-year post-study visa for international students (WIN!), extend the current youth mobility scheme to include EU citizens and create an improved 90-day business visitor visa.

 Eight tests for a fair and managed approach to immigration